-In today’s property landscape, pre-purchase building inspections are very much the norm.
-Great news for timber pest and building inspectors – more business! – but challenging if the roof cavity (or, roof void) is inaccessible.
-This article discusses how to safely access a roof void.
+In today’s Australian property market, pre-purchase building inspections are very much the norm and this will no doubt continue given the value they provide to prospective purchasers.
+The increasing popularity of this service is welcomed by timber pest and building inspectors – more business! – but a challenge arises if the roof cavity (aka roof void) is inaccessible.
+This article discusses how to safely access a roof void when conducting an inspection.

 Roof void inspection is a must

-When conducting an inspection, it is crucial to check this area for issues such as damaged tiles, termites and other pests, inadequate downlight protector installation and lack of insulation.
+As you would be well aware, it’s crucial to check the roof area for issues such as damaged tiles, termites and other pests, inadequate downlight protector installation and lack of insulation.

 The roof space is usually reachable through a manhole and comes in varied forms, such as: